Synergy .NET Basics

 With SDK-style projects, there is another NuGet package, Synergex.SynergyDE.Build, which is used behind the scenes for project builds.
 A reference to this package is required and is automatically added to SDK-style projects.

-And, in addition to being available in Visual Studio when SDI is installed, Synergy project and project item templates are distributed in the following NuGet packages for use with the .NET CLI (e.g., the “dotnet” command): Synergex.Projects.Templates and Synergex.ProjectItem.Templates.
+And, in addition to being available in Visual Studio when SDI is installed, Synergy project and project item templates are distributed in the following NuGet packages for use with the .NET CLI (i.e., the “dotnet” command): Synergex.Projects.Templates and Synergex.ProjectItem.Templates.

 Note